turingschool/front-end-curriculum/lessons/module-2/intro-to-oop.md

 The constructor method should be the first thing you set up within your class.
 The constructor method is built into classes by default (JavaScript gives this to you).
 It takes in any property values you'd like to set on your object, and assigns them as **instance properties**.

 We know we want our instructor to have a name, module, and traits, so we're going to allow users to pass these values in when they go to create a new instructor.
 You'll notice we're assigning each instance property with `this.nameOfProperty = propertyValue`.
-You must prefix each instance property with `this`.
-We'll dig into `this` more in another lesson.
+You must prefix each instance property with `this`

 ## Creating Instances